What's the Difference Between Referrals and Affiliates on Teachable?

 / / / / / / / /

-What are Referrals?
+What are referrals on Teachable?

 A referral program allows your existing students to refer your courses to their friends and community using a unique referral link.